-In the past week numerous websites have sprung up declaring that Christchurch’s recent earthquake was God punishing the city for its sin.
+In the past week numerous websites have declared that Christchurch’s recent earthquake was God punishing the city for its sin.
 But as I explained in an earlier post, God’s remedy for sin is not earthquakes, hurricanes or terrorism.
 God dealt with all our sin at the cross.
 If God used natural disasters to judge cities, that would be like saying that the cross was an insufficient remedy for sin.
 Sin is destructive, but it won’t lead to a holy smiting.
 God is done with sin (1 Pe 4:1).
 The punishment that brought us peace was upon Him (Is 53:5).
 The only sin that’ll send you to hell is unbelief in the goodness of God as revealed in Jesus and His work on the cross (Jn 16:8-9).

 So if God is no longer in the punishment business, who killed Herod?